lcontini/resilience-rest-template/README.md

 # resilience-rest-template
-Resilience operations on top of the RestTemplate of the Spring Framework
+Resilience operations over Spring Framework RestTemplate

 ### Alert

-This project in progress.
+This project a work in progress.

 ### Operations